-Our national sales staff is located in our sales offices in New York City, Woodland Hills (outside Los Angeles) and Chicago.
-During 2008, approximately 25% of the total compensation of the national sales staff was related to commission or bonus, which is based on achieving certain sales targets, with commissions or bonuses shared across the entire team in order to enhance coordination and teamwork.
-Our national sales organization has proven to be highly profitable and scalable as we have not added significant sales personnel as our network has expanded.
-We currently have 32 sales personnel (including management and sales support staff) within our national sales group.
+We currently have 30 sales personnel (including management and sales support staff) within our national sales group.
+During 2009, approximately 32% of the total compensation of the national sales staff was related to bonus or commission, which is based on achieving certain sales targets, with commissions or bonuses shared across the entire team in order to enhance coordination and teamwork.
+Our national sales organization has proven to be highly profitable and scalable as we have not added a significant number of sales personnel as our network has expanded.

-Our local sales staff is located throughout the country, covering on average approximately 120 screens each and selling directly to our local clients.
-During 2008, approximately 76% of the compensation for local sales staff was based on an individual sales commission on collected sales.
+Our local and regional sales staff is located throughout the country, covering on average approximately 115 screens each and generally selling directly to our local clients.
+During 2009, approximately 75% of the compensation for local sales staff was based on an individual sales commission on collected sales.
 As our network and local business grows, it may require the addition of sales personnel to cover the new markets or screens.
-We currently have 151 sales personnel (including management and sales support staff) within our local sales group.
+We currently have 150 sales personnel (including management and sales support staff) within our local and regional sales groups.

-Over the past several years, we have increased our national and local advertising revenue by expanding the number of clients and product categories through sales outreach and several marketing tactics, including expansion and improvement of research provided to clients.
+Over the past several years, we have increased our national and local (including regional) advertising revenue by expanding the number of clients and product categories through sales outreach and several marketing tactics, including expansion and improvement of research provided to clients.
 We aggressively market and sell directly to clients as well as advertising agencies.
+We also on occasion place advertising in national trade publications and execute direct mail and internet marketing for our local advertising business.
 We have a public relations department, a marketing department and a research department and on occasion have commissioned third-party market research to assist our sales team.
 We believe that improved research regarding cinema advertising and our network has provided our customers with compelling statistical evidence of the superiority of our advertising products relative to television and other traditional advertising mediums based on metrics such as brand recognition, message recall, and likeability.
-We believe we are capturing increasing market share from traditional advertising media by establishing cinema advertising as a more accountable and effective advertising medium relative to other media.
-We currently have 28 personnel that focus on the marketing, research and public relation aspects of our advertising business.
+In addition, we believe we are capturing increasing market share from traditional advertising media by establishing cinema advertising as a more accountable and effective advertising medium relative to other media.
+We currently have 29 personnel based in New York and Denver that focus on the marketing, research and public relation aspects of our advertising business.

-CineMeetings and Fathom.
-We have a relatively small staff of 35 (including management) that is dedicated to sales and a staff of 10 for marketing our meetings and events business.
-In fiscal 2008, we facilitated approximately 10,500 CineMeetings events (an increase of 25% over 2007), and held 47 Fathom events (an increase of 42% over 2007) attended by approximately 1,300,000 patrons (an increase of 73% over 2007).
-The CineMeetings business is marketed primarily through trade publications, on the internet and attendance at various trade shows.
-Fathom events are marketed primarily using the FirstLook pre-show, trailers after FirstLook, through our Fathom.com website and other internet strategies and through cross marketing activities with content providers.
+Fathom Events.
+We have a staff of 33 (including management) that is dedicated to sales and a staff of eight that market our Fathom Events business.
+In fiscal 2009, we facilitated approximately 9,800 Fathom Business events (a decrease of 6.7% over 2008), and held 59 Fathom Consumer events (an increase of 26% over 2008) attended by approximately 1,800,000 patrons (an increase of 38% over 2008).
+The Fathom Business services are marketed primarily through trade publications, on the internet and attendance at various trade shows.
+Fathom Consumer events are marketed primarily using the FirstLook pre-show, trailers after FirstLook, through our NCM.com and FathomEvents.com websites and internet sites of our programming partners and other cross marketing activities with content providers.